QijingLi/rustlings/README.md

 # This was cloned from [rustlings](https://github.com/rust-lang/rustlings)

-This is second time I did all exercises, the last time was three years ago(time goes so fast!) when my coworker introduced it to me.
+This is second time I did all exercises, the last time I did was three years ago(time goes so fast!) when my coworker introduced it to me.

 ```text